zikuan/p4/examples/meter/README.md

 After that, the packet will go through a second table, `m_filter`, which can either be a no-op or drop the packet based on how the packet was tagged by the meter.
-If you take a look at the [runtime commands] (commands.txt) we wrote for this example, you will see that we configure the table to drop all the packets for which the color is not *GREEN* (i.e. all packets for which `meta.meter_tag` is not `0`).
+If you take a look at the [runtime commands](commands.txt) we wrote for this example, you will see that we configure the table to drop all the packets for which the color is not *GREEN* (i.e. all packets for which `meta.meter_tag` is not `0`).

-The [commands.txt] (commands.txt) file also gives you the meter configuration.
+The [commands.txt](commands.txt) file also gives you the meter configuration.
 In this case, the first rate is 0.5 packets per second, with a burst size of 1, and the second rate is 10 packets per second, with a burst size of 1 also.
 Feel free to play with the numbers, but these play nicely with the demonstration below.

 Note that we use an `indirect` meter array, because `direct` ones are not supported yet by bmv2.